thacherT1D/webdevstuff/Datastores/PostgreSQL.desc.md

 ![](https://i.imgur.com/XLJb0j7.png)

-As you can see from the prompt, the current working database is the `movie_junkies_dev` database.
-To connect to the database you just created, run the following command.
+As you can see from the prompt, the current connected database is the `movie_junkies_dev` database.
+To connect the REPL to the database you just created, run the following command.

 ```text
 \c movie_junkies_test